Bailey-Caldera/Game_Programming_Midterm/README.md

 This is the README for the Game Programming Midterm

+## Group Members:
+- Bailey Caldera

+## Game Name

+## Description
+A top down shooter where you play as a pig surviving against the waves of ducks.
+Throw apples to survive by left clicking and throw big apples by right clicking.

 ## Goal:

     The goal of this project is to create a 3d unity game for our midterm